file-get-contents/compose-park/command-entrypoint/README.md

     ✔ base                    Built        0.0s
     ✔ Container entrypointer  Recreated        0.1s
     Attaching to entrypointer
-    entrypointer  | compose entrypoint.  // the command is not executed and the entrypoint takes precedence. entrypointer exited with code 0
+    entrypointer  | compose entrypoint.  <<
+    entrypointer exited with code 0

+> [!IMPORTANT]
-**the compose "command" is executed instead of the dockerfile "CMD".**
+> compose "command" is executed instead of the dockerfile "CMD".
-**the compose "entrypoint" is executed instead of the dockerfile "ENTRYPOINT".**
+> compose "entrypoint" is executed instead of the dockerfile "ENTRYPOINT".
+> if both "command" and "entrypoint" are specified, "entrypoint" takes precedence.